elmtree-askmo/cloudcannon-app/content/learn/psychology/what-mechanisms-contribute-to-genetic-recombination-and-how-do-they-affect-genetic-diversity.md

 url: /learn/psychology/questions/what-mechanisms-contribute-to-genetic-recombination-and-how-do-they-affect-genetic-diversity
 score: -1.0
 related_article1:
-    id: 166402
+    id: 166418
-    title: What is cultural transmission and how does it affect animal behavior?
+    title: >-
+        How does phylogeny contribute to our understanding of evolutionary history?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-cultural-transmission-and-how-does-it-affect-animal-behavior
+    url: /learn/psychology/questions/how-does-phylogeny-contribute-to-our-understanding-of-evolutionary-history
 related_article2:
-    id: 166409
+    id: 166397
-    title: How do phenotype and genotype interact to influence an organism's fitness?
+    title: >-
+        What are the key components of animal behavior as defined in the course?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-phenotype-and-genotype-interact-to-influence-an-organisms-fitness
+    url: /learn/psychology/questions/what-are-the-key-components-of-animal-behavior-as-defined-in-the-course
 related_article3:
-    id: 166406
+    id: 166412
-    title: What are the three main approaches to studying animal behavior?
+    title: >-
+        Describe the role of mutation in genetic variation and evolution.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-three-main-approaches-to-studying-animal-behavior
+    url: /learn/psychology/questions/describe-the-role-of-mutation-in-genetic-variation-and-evolution
 related_article4:
-    id: 166418
+    id: 166402
-    title: How does phylogeny contribute to our understanding of evolutionary history?
+    title: >-
+        What is cultural transmission and how does it affect animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-phylogeny-contribute-to-our-understanding-of-evolutionary-history
+    url: /learn/psychology/questions/what-is-cultural-transmission-and-how-does-it-affect-animal-behavior
 related_article5:
-    id: 166398
+    id: 166409
-    title: Explain Tinbergen's four questions and their significance in studying animal behavior.
+    title: >-
+        How do phenotype and genotype interact to influence an organism's fitness?
     subject: Psychology
-    url: /learn/psychology/questions/explain-tinbergens-four-questions-and-their-significance-in-studying-animal-behavior
+    url: /learn/psychology/questions/how-do-phenotype-and-genotype-interact-to-influence-an-organisms-fitness
 ---

 &nbsp;